 - wellness and massage in Zilina

-Mala Fatra is an attractive destination for a trip of one or two weeks, especially since the surrounding villages have also undergone a beautification cure and have been able to shed the grey dreariness of socialist industrial regions.
+Mala Fatra Mountains are an attractive destination for a trip of one or two weeks, especially since the surrounding villages have also undergone a beautification cure and have been able to shed the grey dreariness of socialist industrial regions.
 Both in spring and summer as a hiking area and in winter with several relatively snow-sure winter sports areas are worth the trip for two different target groups.

 Mala Fatra – A mountain ridge in two parts

-Mala Fatra has been a protected area for a long time, since 1988 as Slovak National Park.
+Mala Fatra Mountains region has been a protected area for a long time, since 1988 as Slovak National Park.
 In spite of its tourist attractiveness, there are free-living wolves, brown bears and lynxes.
 Especially during good weather periods, these will probably retreat to quieter side valleys, because the Slovaks are very keen on hiking, are very sporty and travel a lot.

 Active experience in the Vratna Valley